Documentation

 LIKELY_GAUSSIAN Non-Clifford content is small; high-fidelity approximation.

-NON_GAUSSIAN_CORRECTION_NEEDED Substantial non-Clifford content; switch to "exact" or "compressed" for full accuracy.
+NON_GAUSSIAN_CORRECTION_NEEDED Substantial non-Clifford content; switch to "statevector" or "cluster_mps" for full accuracy.

 SDK — Qiskit Integration